Spatial causal inference in the presence of unmeasured confounding and interference: Causal diagrams and identifiability of estimands with paired spatial data

-We present causal diagrams in the presence of spatial confounding and interference in \cref{fig:graphs}.
-These graphs correspond to subgraphs of \cref{fig:dag_expanded_considered} with different arrows missing, which allow us to directly investigate the complications in estimating local and interference effects that manifest {\it due to} the spatial dependence in the covariate and the treatment.
-Some of the identifiability statements made below are based on viewing the statistical dependencies depicted in \cref{fig:graphs} within the realm of the underlying DAG in \cref{fig:dag_underlying} and using theory of graphical models \citep{spirtes1993causation, pearl1995causal, pearl2000models}.
-If the identifiability criteria are not standard, we formally prove them in Supplement \ref{supp_sec:identifiability}.
-We illustrate the spatially-induced biases for estimating local and interference effects with a motivating simulation study in \cref{subsec:illustrate_bias_pairs}.
+In \cref{fig:graphs} we present causal diagrams with spatial confounding, interference, and inherent spatial dependence that correspond to subgraphs of \cref{fig:dag_expanded_considered} with different arrows missing.
+A researcher that is interested in drawing causal inferences does not know which of these graphs describes the dependencies in their data.
+We use these graphs to illustrate the biases in estimating causal effects from unit-level analyses that manifest {\it due to} the spatial dependence in the covariate and the treatment.
+Conditional independence and identifiability statements are based on viewing the inherent spatial dependencies within the realm of the underlying DAG in \cref{fig:dag_underlying}.
+The identifiability results discussed in this section are stated and proven in Section B of the Supplementary Material, some of which are based on well-known theory of graphical models \citep{spirtes1993causation, pearl1995causal, pearl2000models}.